There are two (2) basic styles of pipe ring gages...threaded and

 If the part comes flush with end of ring gage, you are at basic

 thread.
-Then use the plain ring gage with steps marked "B"
+Then use the plain ring gage "Basic" steps marked

 Again, determine location with your threaded ring (basic, minimum,